getanteon/ddosify-latency-action/README.md

 ## Usage

+You can configure this action on each [commit & push](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#running-your-workflow-only-when-a-push-to-specific-branches-occurs), [PR](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request) or run it [periodically](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
+Below example shows the periodic usage.
 Once every `1 hour`, this action gets the latencies of the target url (`"https://app.servdown.com"`) all over the world and will fail if any of Europe (EU) city's latency is greater than 100ms.

-💡 You can store [Ddosify Cloud API Key](https://app.ddosify.com) in [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+💡 You can store [Ddosify Cloud API Key](https://docs.ddosify.com/cloud/api#get-your-api-key) in [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).